Jacques Necker: Retirement

-In March 1798 a momentary excitement was caused by the French invasion of Switzerland when the city of Bern was attacked.
+In March 1798, Bern was attacked during the French invasion of Switzerland.
 Necker was treated with respect when the army passed his mansion.
-In July 1798 he was removed from the list of Émigrés.
+In July 1798, he was removed from the list of Émigrés.
 His house in the 9th arrondissement of Paris was sold to (or occupied by?) the husband of Juliette Récamier.
-Early June 1800 Necker met with Napoleon on his way to Marengo.
+In early June 1800, Necker met Napoleon who was on his way to Marengo.
 In confidence, Napoleon told him about his plans to reestablish a monarchy in France.
 The publication of Necker's "Last Views on Politics and Finance" in 1802 upset the first consul.
 He threatened to exile Madame de Staël from Paris because of this book.
 Although Necker had never been a republican before, toward the end of his life, he engaged seriously with the project of creating and consolidating a republic "one and indivisible" in France.
 Necker then foretold the suppression of the Tribunat as it took place under the French Consulate.
 His claim of two million on the state treasury was not recognized by the Sénat conservateur.

-Necker was buried next to his wife in the garden of Coppet Castle; the mausoleum was sealed in 1817 after Germaine had been buried there too.
+Necker died in 1804.
+He was buried next to his wife in the garden of Coppet Castle.
+The mausoleum was sealed in 1817 following Germaine's death.
 The Charter of 1814 signed by Louis XVIII at Saint-Ouen sûr Seine contained almost all the articles in support of liberty proposed by Necker before the Revolution of 14 July 1789.
 Therefore, George Armstrong Kelly called him the "grandfather of Restoration Liberalism."

-"Posterity has not been fair to Necker", according to Aurelian Craiutu.
+"Posterity has not been fair to Necker," according to Aurelian Craiutu.
 On 11 August 1792, the day after the Storming of the Tuileries, all the busts were removed from the town hall, including the one of Necker by Jean-Antoine Houdon and smashed.
 Like Mirabeau, the Marquis De Lafayette, Barnave and Pétion, Necker was only temporarily supported by the people.

 Personal life

-In 1786 Necker's daughter Germaine married Erik Magnus Staël von Holstein; she was to become a prominent figure in her own right and a leading opponent of Napoleon Bonaparte.
+In 1786 Necker's daughter Germaine married Swedish baron Erik Magnus Staël von Holstein; she was to become a prominent figure in her own right and a leading opponent of Napoleon Bonaparte.
 On 22 March 1814, she was promised 21 years of interest on her father's investment in the public treasury.
 After his death his daughter published "Vie privée de Mr. Necker".
 His grandson Auguste de Staël (1790–1827) edited the Complete Oeuvres by Jacques Necker.

 His nephew Jacques Necker (1757–1825), a botanist, married Albertine Necker de Saussure.
 They took care of their uncle after his wife had died in 1794.
 Their son was the geologist and crystallographer Louis Albert Necker de Saussure.